aaizemberg/vis/dpa/readme.md

 source: https://www.kaggle.com/code/nuruldewi/data-employee-attrition-predicting-employee-turno/data

-100 empleados con 8 variables
+Data of 100 employees with 8 attributes

 1. **Gender**: Gender of Employee
 2. **Satisfaction**: Satisfaction Level of Employee with Work Environment and Company